Farnaztr/Calcify/README.md

 ##   Overview

--It provides a smooth and clean user interface for basic arithmetic operations, designed to be fast, reliable, and easy to use.
+It provides a smooth and clean user interface for basic arithmetic operations, designed to be fast, reliable, and easy to use.

 ---